 Although snowfall is a bit more rare here than Flagstaff due to the lower altitude, it’s quite an incredible sight to witness.
 After a storm, the snow contrasts with the red rock so brilliantly, for a landscape like none other.
 Come dressed in your winter gear and stop for a hike on the West Fork Trail.
 This beauty comes in as the most popular trail in Sedona for good reason.
 Featuring dramatic red rock views, serene creek crossings, and lush greenery, it’s simply stunning.
 In the winter, traffic dies down and the views are even more enchanting.

 This small park, known for its’ ample wildlife population, is an easy 30 min drive outside of Flagstaff.
 During the quiet winter months, you can enjoy the serene mountain beauty all to yourself.
 Grab your skis, snowshoes, or winter boots and take some time to walk around the trails, watch for wildlife (it’s not uncommon to see a herd of elk crossing the road near the entrance), and take in the solitude.

-This is one of my favorite snowshoeing destinations in Northern Arizona due to the quiet untouched beauty.
+This is one of my favorite snowshoeing destinations in Northern Arizona due to the quiet untouched beauty which you get to explore.
 Also, this park offers the most jaw dropping, uninterrupted vistas of the Peaks and Kendrick Mountain.
 The mountains capped with snow really will make you feel as if you are stuck in a snowy winter movie.
 The park aside, the drive to get here is also quite beautiful, making a trip here even more justifiable.